himynameisoleg/retropie-240p-scaling/README.md

 1. Load a ROM
 2. Press SELECT + X to open the RetroArch menu
+3. Go to Quick Menu > Save Core Overrides (make sure our settings get saved)
-3. Go to Settings > Video
+4. Go to Settings > Video
+5. Set Aspect Ratio to Custom
-4. Set height to 480 (if its not already set by default)
+6. Set height to 480 (if its not already set by default)
-5. Set width to 660
+7. Set width to 660

-660 x 480 seems to work best on my Sony PVM 1343MD with the SNES and Master System cores but feel free to play around with the width value until yours looks right.
-Some cores may be [448 | 480] x [660 - 700] so feel free to adjust on a per system/core basis.
+660 x 480 seems to work best on my Sony PVM 1343MD with the SNES and Master System cores.
+Some cores may be [448 | 480] x [660 - 700] so feel free to adjust on a per system/core basis until yours looks right.

-When you load into a ROM the grey menu screen will appear noticably worse and and letters will become virtually unredable.
-The letterboxing should be gonee now and the scaling in games will look much better and more true to the original CRT composite aesthetic.
+You may have noticed that after loading into a ROM the grey menu screen will appear noticably worse and menu text has become virtually unredable.
+This is evidence that things are working!
+Additionally the black letterboxing should be gone and the scaling in games will look much more true to the original and fit the entire height of your CRT.

 Happy Tinkering!